Top tips for enjoying the South Downs responsibly

 Generally speaking, National Parks are some of the safest places to be and most people enjoying the South Downs are courteous and responsible who treat wildlife, the landscape and other people with the utmost respect.

 We head outdoors because we choose to witness nature at its very best.

-However, it’s always good be aware of potential issues and how best to help us to look after the National Park and yourselves.
+However, it’s always good to be aware of potential issues and how best to help us to look after the National Park and yourselves.